A background as a psychotherapist.

-For over seventeen years Deborah worked as a Cognitive-Behavioural Therapist in London.
+For over eighteen years Deborah worked as a Cognitive-Behavioural Therapist in London.

 She received a BSc in Psychology and an MSc in Rational Emotive Behaviour Therapy (REBT) from Goldsmiths College, University of London.